 10k-20k words = $600

-If you’d prefer to hire me by the hour for mentoring, my rate is $100 per hour and mentoring can be in person (Melbourne only), by phone or Skype, or by email, depending on how you like to work.
+If you’d prefer to hire me by the hour for mentoring, my rate is $150 per hour and mentoring can be in person (Melbourne only), by phone, Zoom or email, depending on how you like to work.